 Well, indeed practicing scales, arpeggios and intervals is a must but it will not get you to play like that legendary player.
 Transcribing solos will make you explore your hero’s playing and from that, you can just mimic what you transcribed and eventually innovate from it.

 Do you transcribe jazz solos?
-Which solos are your favourite?
+Which solos are your favorite?
 We would love to read your comments below.

 This page explains in detail how to do transcriptions for jazz guitarists, step-by-step.